 Scott had been diligently guarding his mother all weekend, which meant he had little time for anything else, and Stiles understood that.
 He really did.
 He imagined he would have behaved similarly had it been his mother with the threat hanging over her head.
 Besides that, Melissa was practically family to Stiles anyway; he could forgive his friend for ignoring him in that instance if it meant keeping her safe.

-Despite all of the pressure of his friend right now, Stiles was still finding it difficult to let go of the fact that Scott had abandoned him the other night before any of this had become an issue.
+Despite all of the pressure of his friend was under right now, Stiles was still finding it difficult to let go of the fact that Scott had abandoned him the other night before any of this had become an issue.
 It was true that the thing with Boyd was relevant enough during the game, but the thing with Melissa happened well after Stiles had been treading eight feet of water with Derek Hale of all people.
 And Scott?
 Scott had been dining with the enemy and had dismissed the call for help when Stiles had desperately needed him.

 Scott might have come through in the end to pull Stiles and Derek out of the water, but then he had taken off to go pick up his mother without even offering Stiles a ride home.
 Stiles felt entitled to be a bit peeved that Scott had conveniently forgotten that the jeep had been impounded and he had no way of getting home.
 Had the situation been reversed, Stiles would have dropped everything to help Scott.
 He always did.
 He probably always would, even though his best friend was an asshole.

 Unfortunately Scott had driven off into the night and Stiles had been forced to walk this same route, dripping small rivulets of pool water and shivering in the cool night air the whole way.
 His muscles had felt like gelatin after struggling to keep himself and the sourwolf afloat, the same ache making his movements today slow and shaky, and even now his throat felt scratchy and irritated from swallowing so much chlorinated water.